 About the Program

 The Business World Program is the high school education division of the WMC Foundation.
 Established in 1982, Business World was created to engage high school students in an academic setting and demonstrate the values of leadership, financial literacy, and free-market enterprise.

 There are two components to the Business World Program: the summer overnight program and the “Mini” Business World, single-day events.

-The Business World Summer Program is a highly-competitive academic program available to Wisconsin juniors entering their senior year of high school.
-Juniors from all over Wisconsin, with the help of their teachers, apply to attend either of our two overnight summer sessions held on two separate college campuses (both programs offer the same curriculum, only different venues).
+The Business World Summer Program is a highly-competitive academic program available to Wisconsin high school students.
+Students from all over Wisconsin, with the help of their teachers, apply to attend either of our two overnight summer sessions held on two separate college campuses (both programs offer the same curriculum, only different venues).
 For four days and three nights, students are split up into competing teams, each acting as a hypothetical company.
 Over the course of the program, the students are tasked with creating a product, assigning roles within the organization, and navigating the company through a series of real world obstacles.
 All the while, guest speakers introduce and explain the values of financial literacy, entrepreneurship, and the free-market model.
 To see a sample schedule from the 2017 Summer Program, click here.